 How to Store a Tent: Step 4

-The right place to store your tent is cool, dry, and free from bugs.
-In addition, there are a few other properties to look out for.
+The ideal place to store your tent is cool, dry, and free from bugs.
+Additionally, consider these other important factors:

 Keep your tent cool